experimentAccount2/slpkg/README.rst

     Upgrade only distribution:

-    $ slpkg -c slack --upgrade --skip="multi:*multilib*,ktown:*"    // This upgrade distribution Checking...................Done                                 // and skip multilib packages
+    $ slpkg -c slack --upgrade --skip="multi:*multilib*,ktown:*"  // This upgrade
+    Checking...................Done                               // distribution
-                                                                    // and all packages from ktwon
+                                                                  // and skip all
-    Slackware64 'stable' v14.1 distribution is up to date           // repository.
+    Slackware64 'stable' v14.1 distribution is up to date         // packages from
+                                                                  // ktown repository
+                                                                  // and multilib
+                                                                  // from multi.
 Skip packages when upgrading:

 .. code-block:: bash